currinjs/CurrinJS/aio/content/guide/template-syntax.md

   A world without attributes
 </header>

-In the world of Angular, the only role of attributes is to initialize element and directive state.
+In the world of Currin, the only role of attributes is to initialize element and directive state.
 When you write a data binding, you're dealing exclusively with properties and events of the target object.
 HTML attributes effectively disappear.